YomHubGG/azure-security-mastery/azure-security-mastery/_references/podman-rootless-fix.md

 # Fixing Podman Rootless on Parrot OS

+**Created**: Day 37 (Container Registry publishing)
+**Moved to _references**: Day 45 (better organization)
+**Use When**: Publishing containers to registries on Parrot OS / security-focused Linux distros

 **Issue**: `newuidmap: write to uid_map failed: Operation not permitted`
 **Root Cause**: Parrot OS security hardening prevents rootless Podman by default

+---

+## 🎯 When You Need This

+- Publishing containers to GitHub Container Registry (GHCR)
+- Publishing containers to Docker Hub
+- Building multi-platform images with buildx
+- Any container operation requiring user namespace mapping on Parrot OS

 ---